MoustafaBarou/ConditionalAccessBaseline/README.md

 # Conditional access Baseline

-This conditional access baseline is based on the Microsoft Conditional Access Baseline by Claus Jespersen.
+This conditional access baseline is based on the Microsoft Conditional Access Baseline by Moustafa.
 This one is slightly minimized and less difficult to understand but still protects almost everything you could wish for.
 Use this baseline to start off with and expend or modify where needed.

-> [!TIP]
-> There's no need to create policies, groups or named locations yourself.
-This can be done automated using Mick-K his [Intune Management tool](https://github.com/Micke-K/IntuneManagement).
-This is described in [Importing the baseline](#importing-the-baseline).

 > [!IMPORTANT]
 > Do not forget to add your break the glass/emergency access accounts to the exclusion group.
 When using this baseline that would be **CA-BreakGlassAccounts - Exclude**.